judyandiealvarez/SiNS/docs/architecture.md

 ## System Overview

-The DNS Server is a hybrid authoritative and recursive DNS server with web-based management capabilities.
+SiNS (Simple Name Server) is a hybrid authoritative and recursive DNS server with web-based management capabilities.
 It combines the functionality of a traditional DNS server with modern web technologies for easy management and monitoring.

 ### High-Level Architecture